Frazier, McNeil homer twice as Mets blank D-backs | Devdiscourse

 Todd Frazier and Jeff McNeil homered twice while Brandon Nimmo also connected as the New York Mets beat the visiting Arizona Diamondbacks 9-0 Wednesday night.
 The Mets (75-70) won their third straight and improved to 8-4 in their past 12 following a six-game losing streak from Aug.
 23-29.
-They began the day three games behind the Chicago Cubs for the second National League wild-card spot.
-The Cubs were playing later in San Diego.
+The are now two games behind the Chicago Cubs and the Milwaukee Brewers in the race for the second National League wild-card spot.

 Frazier recorded his second multi-homer game of the season and 11th of his career by connecting in consecutive at-bats in the first and third against Robbie Ray (12-8) and Taylor Clarke.
 Nimmo followed Frazier's two-run, first-inning drive to left-center by homering on the next pitch to give New York a 5-0 lead.